Separable Drawings: Extendability and Crossing-Free Hamiltonian Cycles: Introduction

 \section{Introduction}

 A \emph{simple drawing} of a graph $G$ is a representation of $G$ in the plane (or on the sphere) such that the vertices of $G$ are mapped to distinct points and the edges of $G$ are mapped to Jordan arcs connecting their respective end-vertices.
 Furthermore, every pair of edges is allowed to have at most one point in common, which is either a common end-vertex or a proper crossing.
-Simple drawings of graphs are widely studied combinatorial objects that have received considerable attention in different areas of graph drawing, for example, every crossing-minimizing drawing of a graph is simple.
+Simple drawings of graphs are widely studied combinatorial objects that have received considerable attention in different areas of graph drawing.
+They are important for the crossing number~\cite{bls-2019-cihc,gj-1983-cnnpc,prtt-2006-iclfmcsg} because every crossing-minimizing drawing of a graph is simple~\cite{schaefer-2018-cng}, and, apart from the topics in this paper, they have also been studied, for example, in the context of empty triangles~\cite{ahprsv-2015-etgdcg,gtvw-2023-etgtdkn,h-1998-etdcg,r-2015-etctg} and thrackles~\cite{fp-2019-tiub,ps-2011-ccmt,x-2021-nubct}.

-Several classes of simple drawings have been considered, including \emph{straight-line drawings} (where the edges are straight-line segments), \emph{$x$-monotone drawings} (where the edges are $x$-monotone curves), \emph{2-page book drawings}\footnote{2-page book drawings are also known as linear layouts} (where all vertices lie on a straight line and the edges are drawn as half-circles), \emph{pseudolinear drawings} (for which there exists an arrangement of pseudolines such that every edge lies on one pseudoline), and \emph{pseudocircular drawings} (for which there exists an arrangement of pseudocircles such that every edge lies on one pseudocircle).
-For details on and relations between these and several more classes (some of which are mentioned later) see for example~\cite{aov-2024-tcfhcsdcg}.